TIP CONTENT PROVIDED

 3 - Do I need a degree?

 Before returning to complete your degree, it is helpful to know your “why”.
 Some need an undergraduate degree for professional reasons and some want to it for personal reasons.
-According to a 2014 article in U.S. News and World Report on the benefits of attending college:
+According to an article in U.S. News and World Report on the benefits of attending college:

 “Even though bachelor’s degree holders enter the workforce at a later age and forgo “opportunity costs,” — or money they could have made during those years instead of being in school — over the course of their lifetimes, they made an average of over $1 million more than someone with just a high school degree, and those with associate degrees made $325,000 more than those with high school diplomas.”